-David’s stamina produced what was probably the equivalent of two or three piano concertos, played without interruption, with the dramatic images of Faust acting as an orchestral foundation.
+David’s stamina produced what was probably the equivalent of two or three piano concertos, played without interruption.
 It earned him a rousing, standing ovation.

 So, another satisfying visit to the DFT.
 And after I left the theater, there was still plenty of summer sunshine and warmth to enjoy.
 I took advantage of another added value of visiting the DFT—the beauty of the Cultural Center, where I walked, stopped in a quiet place to read for awhile, and enjoyed the splashing fountains of the Detroit Institute of Arts.